concordion/concordion-website/cubano/framework.md

 If you use the navigateUsing() method in your page objects when an element is about to be clicked that performs a page navigation then screenshots will be added to the storyboard automatically, eg `navigateUsing(loginButton)`.
 This has the added advantage that way if any actions have been performed on the screen (eg data entered) then those details are available in the screenshots.

-## HtmlElement
+## Html Elements
-The framework includes [Yandex Html Elements](https://github.com/yandex-qatools/htmlelements) as means of providing easy-to-use way of breaking complex web pages into page components that also works seamlessly with the page factory.
+The framework includes [Yandex Html Elements](https://github.com/yandex-qatools/htmlelements) as means of providing an easy-to-use way of breaking complex web pages into page components that also works seamlessly with the page factory.

 We also provide a couple of interfaces that your component can implement that allow it to work with the framework more easily: